separator image

 STEP 5

-Buy THE ring
+Buy THE Ring

 Speaking of the ring, after you and your significant other talked about getting engaged, they might have dropped some hints on what kind of ring they’re looking for.
 You want to purchase a ring that they will be proud to wear.
 Something they will show off.
 Plus, an engagement ring is something that stays on their finger for pretty much ever, and you want to make sure that it looks beautiful on their hand.
 It always helps to ask your partner’s friends and family for advice, as they have an idea of what preferences your partner has.